+you.
+Knowing yourself involves answering questions lik Ke .

-• What's important to me?
+What's important to me?

 What inspires me?

-What am I good at?
+• What am I good at?

+······································

+i Remembe

+Th

-My Top Five Needs and Wants
+My Top Five Needs These questions are about you' and not what your family, friends

-These play a huge role in the choices you make.
-Which five factors below are the most important to you in a career?
+These play a huge role in the choices you make. family, friends

+Which five factors below are the most important to to you in a career?

+with the state of the state of

-- O working in a field that interests me
+working in a field that interests me

-- O work/life balance
+• work/life balance O flexibility to adapt work to changing life circumstance (family, return to school, etc.)

-- ${\bf O}$ job security and benefits
+O job security and benefits O knowing the work I do makes a difference/has

-- O accommodates my culture or religion
+accommodates my culture or religion purpose

-- O making a lot of money
+O making a lot of money O aligns with what my family wants or expects

-- O opportunities for personal growth/chance to develop my skills
+O opportunities for personal growth/chance to O doing something I like/something I'm good at

+develop my skills O other:

-- number of years of schooling required/cost to take the needed post-secondary program
+O number of years of schooling required/cost to take the needed post-secondary program

-- O offers opportunities to advance
+O offers opportunities to advance

-- flexibility to adapt work to changing life circumstance (family, return to school, etc.) - O knowing the work I do makes a difference/has purpose - O aligns with what my family wants or expects - O doing something I like/something I'm good at

-O other:
+"Why fit in when you were born to stand out?"

+Dr. Seuss